-There are just 26 days remaining until the kickoff of the 2017 high school football season.
-But make no mistake, preparations for the upcoming campaign got underway months ago in weight rooms, sand pits and practice fields throughout the state.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 20 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 With that in mind, we spent the last couple of weeks catching up with programs around our area to get a feel for how spring practice went, how the summer is going, and what coaches believe the fall will look like.
 Our "Two-a-Days" series honors those old-school grinding sessions that lead us out of summer and into fall, asking each area coach two key questions about the state of their respective programs.